-Our earnings are affected by changes in interest rates due to the amounts of variable rate long-term debt and the amount of cash and securities held.
+Our earnings are affected by changes in interest rates due to the amount of variable rate long-term debt held.
 The interest rates applicable to variable rate notes may rise and increase the amount of interest expense.
-We would also anticipate receiving higher amounts of interest income on cash and securities held at the time; however, the market value of our available-for-sale securities would likely decline.
-At December 31, 2016, 2015 and 2014, we had variable rate notes representing 5.1%, 12.1% and 41.3% of our total long-term debt, respectively.
-For illustrative purposes only, we have estimated the impact of market risk using a hypothetical increase in interest rates of one percentage point for both variable rate long-term debt and cash and securities.
-Based on this hypothetical assumption, we would have incurred an additional \$2.0 million in interest expense and received \$5.1 million in additional interest income for the year ended December 31, 2016; we would have incurred an additional \$3.5 million in interest expense and received \$5.2 million in additional interest income for the year ended December 31, 2015; and we would have incurred an additional \$5.8 million in interest expense and received \$5.5 million in additional interest income for the year ended December 31, 2014.
-However, under our contractual arrangement with our major airline partners, the majority of the increase in interest expense would be passed through and recorded as passenger revenue in our consolidated statements of comprehensive income (loss).
-If interest rates were to decline, our major airline partners would receive the benefit of the reduced interest expense, since interest expense is generally passed through to our major airline partners in our passenger revenues.
+At December 31, 2017, 2016 and 2015, we had variable rate notes representing 2.5%, 5.1% and 12.1% of our total long-term debt, respectively.
+For illustrative purposes only, we have estimated the impact of market risk using a hypothetical increase in interest rates of one percentage point for variable rate long-term debt.
+Based on this hypothetical assumption, we would have incurred an additional \$0.9 million in interest expense for the year ended December 31, 2017; we would have incurred an additional \$2.0 million in interest expense for the year ended December 31, 2016; and we would have incurred an additional \$3.5 million in interest expense for the year ended December 31, 2015.
+However, under our contractual arrangements with our major airline partners, the majority of the increase in interest expense would be passed through and recorded as passenger revenue in our consolidated statements of operations and comprehensive income (loss).
+If interest rates were to decline, our major airline partners would receive the principal benefit of the decline, since interest expense is generally passed through to our major airline partners, resulting in a reduction to passenger revenue in our consolidated statement of operations and comprehensive income (loss).

-We currently intend to finance the acquisition of aircraft through manufacturer financing or long-term borrowings.
-Changes in interest rates may impact the actual financing cost associated with these aircraft.
-To the extent we place these aircraft in service under our code-share agreements with Delta, United, American or Alaska, our code-share agreements currently provide that reimbursement rates will be adjusted higher or lower to reflect interest rate changes in our aircraft ownership costs.
+We currently intend to finance the acquisition of aircraft through manufacturer financing, third-party leases or long-term borrowings.
+Changes in interest rates may impact the actual cost to us to acquire these aircraft.
+To the extent we place these aircraft in service under our code-share agreements with Delta, United, Alaska or other carriers, our code-share agreements currently provide that reimbursement rates will be adjusted higher or lower to reflect changes in our aircraft financing interest rates.